Cybertruck Nuts Were Definitely Going To Happen, And Now They Have

 Folks, it’s as inevitable as Thanos.
 It’s as tacky as a salesman’s plaid suit.
 It’s as juvenile as farting on your younger sibling.
 And yet, we can’t look away from cybertrucknuts.net – yes, cybertruck nuts – with both bizarre fascination and a sudden desire to watch old episodes of Jackass.
 Tesla’s new stealth-fighter-styled Cybertruck is still two years away, but you can already order a custom set of properly tasteless truck nuts for it right now.
 In theory, anyway.

 Here’s the deal.
 Yes, Cybertrucknuts.net is a real website, and perusing the content certainly suggests this is a real product.
-Or rather, it will be a real product in 2021, which is when preorders for cybertruck nuts will ship because let’s face it – massive polygonal nuts dangling from your lifted 2001 black Ram diesel with 22-inch Captain America rims, five-inch chrome exhaust tips, and Trump bumper stickers would make you look like you were, you know, overcompensating for something.
+Or rather, it will be a real product in 2021, which is when preorders for cybertruck nuts will ship because let’s face it – massive polygonal nuts dangling from your lifted 2001 Ram diesel with 22-inch Captain America rims, five-inch chrome exhaust tip, and a peeing Calvin sticker in the window would make you look like you were, you know, overcompensating for something.
 Also, the nuts aren’t exactly real yet but there is a prototype, and according to the website, that makes them as real as the Cybertruck itself.
 So why not plunk down some cash for a refundable preorder?
 Well played, cybertrucknuts.net.
 Well played.

 We stepped through the ordering process and found a choice between 3D printed plastic nuts for $10, or metal nuts for $30.
 Order soon and your metal cojones will only cost $15, and as an added bonus, the metal balls can also be used to shatter the side windows in the event of an emergency or to impress crowds at impromptu new vehicle debuts.
 Actually, that last bit hasn’t been confirmed just yet.